GoldenCode2234/Github-Basics/README.md

 # Github-Basics

-Here are basics of the Github
+Here are basics of the Github:

+    Basic Syntax